justvanrossum/fontgoggles/docsSource/index.md

 You can download [the latest release here](https://github.com/justvanrossum/fontgoggles/releases/latest).

+Homebrew users can install the `fontgoggles` cask with the command `brew install --cask fontgoggles`.

 The following font formats are supported:

 - .ttf/.otf (including variable fonts and COLR/CPAL-based color fonts)